SusmithaVenkittaraman/Project_GEM/README.md

 ## GETTING STARTED

+#### Folder Frontend-code.

+1. Run the index.html(Home Page for the website).
+2. Styles and images are in the resources.

 #### Folder Backend-code.

 1. GEM_Workbook-Jupyter notebook containing code for extraction, cleaning and loading the postgres Database.
 2. db_config.py- Add your postgres password before running the jupyter file.
 3. app.py - Flask App for the data used in the dashboards.

-#### Folder Frontend-code.

-1. Run the index.html for the webpage.
-2. Styles and images are in the resources.

 ##### Behaviour and Attitudes folder (Project_GEM\Frontend_code\Behaviour_and_Attitudes)